 The causes of Zimbabwe’s hyperinflation crisis were several instances of policy mismanagement by Zimbabwe’s president Robert Mugabe and his government.

 In the early 1990’s, the president instituted a series of economic reforms that proved disastrous.
-Poorly structured land reforms caused a sharp decline in food production, which raised food prices even as the banking sector collapsed due to economic sanctions imposed by the U.S. European Union, and the IMF.
+Poorly structured land reforms caused a sharp decline in food production, which raised food prices even as the banking sector collapsed due to economic sanctions imposed by the U.S., European Union, and the IMF.
+In 2000, the Zimbabwe government seized land from white farm owners and redistributed it to black farmers.
+However, many of the new owners lacked the experience and resources to maintain farm productivity.
+This led to a sharp decline in agricultural output.

 The banking sector’s inability to mobilize funds for investments and loans was partly due to political looting by societal elites and government officials.
 Banks were also unwilling to loan money because of the increased risk due to political and monetary uncertainty.
 As a result, capital development and economic output sharply declined, and employment peaked at 80% during the inflation crisis.